klimbeta/klimbeta/docs/reference/Route/Route_Placeholder.md

 <img height="350" width="350" src="/DirectedGraph_UndirectedGraph.png"/>

 ## Related 🟩 EnvironmentElements
-- Description of how this RouteElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
-- Description of how this RouteElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
-- Description of how this RouteElement relates to a particular [EnvironmentElement]().
+- Description of how this NeuroElement relates to a particular [EnvironmentElement](/reference/Environment/EnvironmentOverview).
 ## Related 💜 NeuroElements
-- Description of how this RouteElement relates to a particular [NeuroElement]().
+- Description of how this movement relates to a particular [NeuroElement](/reference/Neuro/NeuroOverview).
-- Description of how this RouteElement relates to a particular [NeuroElement]().
+- Description of how this movement relates to a particular [NeuroElement](/reference/Neuro/NeuroOverview).
-- Description of how this RouteElement relates to a particular [NeuroElement]().
+- Description of how this movement relates to a particular [NeuroElement](/reference/Neuro/NeuroOverview).

 ## Related 🟠 MoveElements
-- Description of how this RouteElement relates to a particular [MoveElement]().
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).
-- Description of how this RouteElement relates to a particular [MoveElement]().
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).
-- Description of how this RouteElement relates to a particular [MoveElement]().
+- Description of how this NeuroElement relates to a particular [MoveElement](/reference/Move/MoveOverview).

 ## Examples